 Management of the disease

-The severe underlying malformations of the brain are not amenable to treatment, thus supportive care is appropriate to ensure comfort and nursing requirements.
-Such symptomatic approach depends on the severity and locations of the brain malformations.
+In lissencephaly, the brain's severe underlying malformations are not amenable to treatment; thus, supportive care is appropriate to ensure comfort and nursing requirements.
+Such a symptomatic approach depends on the severity and locations of the brain malformations.

-For children with serious feeding difficulties, a gastrotomy feeding tube placement is often considered in order to preserve adequate nutrition.
+For children with serious feeding difficulties, a gastrostomy feeding tube placement is often considered to preserve adequate nutrition.
 Ventriculoperitoneal shunts and encephalocele repair is pursued in certain cases of Walker-Warburg syndrome.

-Even though the vast majority of patients dies before the age of two (regardless of the type of lissencephaly), survival to late childhood with near-normal intelligence is occasionally observed.
+Even though most patients die before the age of two (regardless of the type of lissencephaly), survival to late childhood with near-normal intelligence is occasionally observed.
 As mentioned, certain mutations may result in milder cortical changes that are compatible with a substantially better prognosis.

 Potential novel therapeutic strategies

-Deeper insights into genes involved in lissencephaly and their mechanism of actions may lead to novel therapies, and the experiments on rats and mice look promising.
-For example, by reexpressing DCX gene after birth, aberrantly positioned neurons are stimulated to restart migration and restore neuronal patterning.
+Deeper insights into genes involved in lissencephaly and their mechanism of action may lead to novel therapies, and the experiments on rats and mice look promising.
+For example, by reexpressing the DCX gene after birth, aberrantly positioned neurons are stimulated to restart migration and restore neuronal patterning.

-Furthermore, inhibitors of calpain-dependent proteolysis have the ability to protect LIS1 from degrading, which results in the upsurge of LIS1 levels in mouse embryonic fibroblast cells and dorsal root ganglia neurons.
-This can overturn the aberrant distribution of cytoplasmic dynein and other intracellular components responsible for lissencephaly and other similar disorders.
+Furthermore, calpain-dependent proteolysis inhibitors can protect LIS1 from degrading, which results in the upsurge of LIS1 levels in mouse embryonic fibroblast cells and dorsal root ganglia neurons.
+This can overturn cytoplasmic dynein's aberrant distribution and other intracellular components responsible for lissencephaly and other similar disorders.

-A long-term goal of this kind of research is to think of ways how to translate the findings into human patients, which is not an easy task.
-It is hard to predict when such breakthrough will occur; in the meantime, further understanding of genes and mechanisms is a step in the right direction.
+A long-term goal of this kind of research is to think of ways to translate the findings into human patients, which is not easy.
+It is hard to predict when such a breakthrough will occur; in the meantime, further understanding of genes and mechanisms is a step in the right direction.